Enter a name.

 The paperwork is fake.
 The allocation is not.
 Each certificate sets aside real money for shark and ocean conservation, starting with the first public allocation target.
 Shark Trust, Oceana, Shark Conservation Fund and Malpelo Foundation.
 The rest keeps the Alliance's one-person land-based bureaucracy operational, which is less majestic but regrettably necessary.

-Every certificate is assigned a private registry record.
-Public listing is optional and appears only if you choose to make it visible.
-Every dollar is tracked; the paperwork remains appropriately dramatic.
+Every certificate gets a private registry record.
+Public listing is optional — only if you choose to be visible.